juliasegal/ping/ping/README.md

 ### Class Ping

-Ping has a function that returns the average network latency based on 5 pings
+Ping class has a function that returns the average network latency based on 5 pings

-Create a Ping()
+Create a Ping

 ```
 val ping = Ping()
 ```

-### pingLatency(host: String)
+### Function pingLatency

 ```
 fun pingLatency(host: String): Float